Academy Programs Grades 3-12

 Seed (Grades 3-5)

 Students in Seed classrooms experience learning through an inquiry-based instructional model.
 The learning cycle begins by posing questions, problems, or scenarios that are relevant and interesting to students.
-Students then engage, explore, and make choices to demonstrate, share, reflect on their learning.
+Students then engage, explore, and make choices to demonstrate, share, and reflect on their learning.

 In every learning cycle, 21st-century skills are reinforced including communication, collaboration, creativity, and critical thinking.
 As a result, students have opportunities to frequently interact with educators and peers to practice these skills.
 The inquiry model is vertically aligned across grade levels and continues into grades 6 - 8, becoming increasingly complex over time.

-Seed students also have increased elective opportunities that include high school teacher-taught courses such as STEM (Science/Technology /Engineering/Math), Art, and Spanish as available.
+Seed students also have increased elective opportunities that include high school teacher-taught courses such as STEM (Science/Technology /Engineering/Math), Art, Creative Writing and Spanish as available.
 In all Seed classes, students are supported through a richly staffed environment and educator-to-student ratio.

 Emergence (Grades 6-8)